 Note: The process and address for filing a change of address is different if your case involves:

-The process is different even if you became an LPR or if you apply for naturalization or to become a citizen (Form N-400).
+The process is different for these cases even if you became an LPR or if you apply for naturalization to become a citizen (Form N-400).